trldvix/prometheus-envsubst/README.md

 ## About
-This Docker image extends the official `prom/prometheus:latest` image by providing a mechanism to template `prometheus.yml` and `web.yml` configuration files using environment variables at container startup.
-This allows for dynamic configuration of your Prometheus instance without needing to rebuild the image.
+This Docker image extends the official `prom/prometheus:latest` image by providing a way to template `prometheus.yml` and `web.yml` configuration files using environment variables.

 ## Usage